Rimsha-Bashir/GHG-Emissions-Analytics-Pipeline/README.md

 ![Page-4](./images/dashboard-pg4.PNG)

-You can view a preview of this dashboard in my novypro account, [here](https://project.novypro.com/oRqeXa).
+You can view a preview of this dashboard in my Novypro account, [here](https://project.novypro.com/oRqeXa).

 ## Instructions to Reproduce